portworx/px-docs/performance.md

 ![Cassandra Writes Ops](images/Cassandra-PX Write Ops.png)

-The latency graphs below demonstrate the network-optimized replication performance of PX-Enterprise as it accelerates Cassandra performance by delivering IO at very low latencies to the Cassandra Container
+The latency graphs below demonstrate the network-optimized replication performance of PX-Enterprise as it accelerates cassandra performance by delivering IO at very low latencies to the Cassandra Container

 ### Cassandra with PX-Enterprise - Read Latency improvements